exercism/elm/exercises/concept/top-scorers/.docs/instructions.md

 ## 4. Format the goal count for a single player

-Implement the `formatPlayer` function for formatting the goal count for a single player as a string
+Implement the `formatPlayer` function for formatting the goal count for a single player as a string.
+If the player does not exit in the dict, assume they have a zero goal count.

 ```elm
 formatPlayer "Betty" (Dict.fromList [ ( "Betty", 2 ), ( "Cedd", 1 ) ] )